U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 8 - Markov Random Fields.md

 ## Other inference problem

 Solving true complex problem is rather impractical for real graphs.

-Classical setting on finding our $\theta$ we are doing max conditional log-likelyhood
+Classical setting on finding our $\theta$ we are doing max conditional log-likelihood

 ![[Pasted image 20230315161937.png]]
 Supervised setting the conditional is the *dataset* made this way $D = \{ (x^1,y^{1}),...(x^{n},y^{n})\}$